What is a Party Wall Agreement and When Would I Need One?

 - The contact details and names of all parties involved

 - A description of the work planned

-You must give 2 months written notice for the work scheduled or 1 month’s notice for excavations.
+You must give two months written notice for the work scheduled or 1 month’s notice for excavations.
 You will not need planning permission to serve a party wall notice.